Andrew McCutchen Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.
+- The Guardians pitching staff is 28th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks sixth among all league pitching staffs.

-- Guardians pitchers combine to give up 96 home runs (one per game), the third-fewest in baseball.
+- The Guardians allow the second-fewest home runs in baseball (97 total, one per game).

-- Allen starts for the first time this season for the Guardians.

 © 2023 Data Skrive.
 All rights reserved.